 For decades, political scientists have argued that competition is a fundamental component of a responsible party system, such that when one party dominates politics, legislative coalitions destabilize and democratic accountability suffers.
 In this paper, I evaluate these predictions in an important but largely unexplored legislative environment: American local government.
-Using an original collection of roll call records from 151 municipal councils, I show that legislative behavior is more one-dimensional when elections are partisan and the electorate is evenly balanced between the parties.
+Using an original collection of roll-call records from 151 municipal councils, I show that legislative behavior is more one-dimensional when elections are partisan and the electorate is evenly balanced between the parties.
 When either of these features is absent, however, elite behavior remains unstructured, with coalitions shifting over time and across issues.
-These differences across institutional and competitive contexts suggest that partisan elections---and the party organizations that typically come with them---are critical for translating electoral insecurity into organized government, raising questions about the capacity for electoral accountability and representation in a growing set of one-party dominant governments across the country.
+These differences across institutional and competitive contexts suggest that partisan elections—and the party organizations that nearly always come with them—are critical for translating electoral insecurity into organized government, raising questions about the capacity for electoral accountability in a growing set of one-party dominant governments across the country.

 The conventional wisdom in the literature on women candidates holds that “when women run, they win as often as men.”
 This has led to a strong focus in the literature on the barriers to entry for women candidates and significant evidence that these barriers hinder representation.
 Yet, a growing body of research suggests that some disadvantages persist for Republican women even after they choose to run for office.
 In this paper, I investigate the aggregate consequences of these disadvantages for general election outcomes.
 Using a regression discontinuity design, I show that Republican women who win close House primaries lose at higher rates in the general election than Republican men.
 This nomination effect holds throughout the 1990s despite a surge in Republican voting starting in 1994.
 I find no such effect for Democratic women and provide evidence that a gap in elite support explains part of the cross-party difference.